PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/FriendCodeAdder.md

 - If the friend code has not been added, it will be requested.
 The program will then back out the Switch Home.
 - If the friend code is already a friend, nothing bad will happen.
 The program will toggle the best friend status twice and then back out - thus leaving everything unchanged.
 - If the friend code has already been requested but not accepted, nothing happens.
 The program will safely back out and move on to the next code.

+This program runs slightly slower on the Arduino Uno R3.
+Due to the memory constraints of the Arduino, it uses a smaller (but slower) version of the fast code entry subroutine.